Skip to main content

 There are two broad classifications of fair division methods: those that apply to continuously divisible items, and those that apply to discretely divisible items.
 Continuously divisible items are things that can be divided into pieces of any size, like dividing a candy bar into two pieces or drawing borders to split a piece of land into smaller plots.
 Discretely divisible items are when you are dividing several items that cannot be broken apart easily, such as assets in a divorce (house, car, furniture, etc).

-This page titled 5.1: Introduction is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by David Lippman (The OpenTextBookStore) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.1: Introduction is shared under a CC BY-SA 3.0 license and was authored, remixed, and/or curated by David Lippman (The OpenTextBookStore) via source content that was edited to the style and standards of the LibreTexts platform.